 While it’s easy to allow yourself to follow these guidelines, some people fare better with a plan or fitness coach to check in with for accountability, close monitoring, weekly adjustments, and most of all, someone’s unbiased best interest for you.

-A New Year is approaching and so is my 30 Day Power Pancake Challenge.
+Try my strength training app, Sloanesquad, or participate in one of our 30 Day Power Pancake Challenge.
 A full customized nutrition plan with meals included, 30 days of video guided workouts, along with a supportive private Facebook group to get you started off on the right foot in the New Year.

 Your success is my success!